Integrable Deformations of Sigma Models: Bibliography and generalisations

 and taking $\kay \to 0$.
 It is natural to expect that, as for the YB deformation of the PCWZM~\eqref{eq:ybpcwzm}, the action~\eqref{eq:biybpcwzm} is classically integrable for independent antisymmetric solutions $\mathcal{R}$ and $\tilde{\mathcal{R}}$ of the (m)cYBe, so long as the Lie algebras $\alg{h}_\pm \equiv \im(\mathcal{R} \pm c)$ and $\tilde{\alg{h}}_\pm \equiv \im(\tilde{\mathcal{R}} \pm \tilde{c})$ are solvable.

 The PCM and PCWZM can also be deformed in a way that mixes the left- and right-acting symmetries.
 A simple example of this would be to implement a TsT transformation in two coordinates whose shifts are associated to the action of generators of $\grp{G}_\ind{L}$ and $\grp{G}_\ind{R}$~\cite{Delduc:2017fib}.
 More generally, the Lie group $\grp{G}$ can be understood as a $\Integer_2$ coset $\frac{\grp{G} \times \grp{G}}{\grp{G}}$ where the gauge group is the diagonal subgroup.
 We can then consider deformations of the corresponding SSSM.
-Doing so puts these models in a form that naturally can be Poisson-Lie T-dualised with respect to the $\grp{G}_\ind{L} \times \grp{G}_\ind{R}$ global Poisson-Lie symmetry.
-It is worth noting that the direct product structure of the symmetry group and the existence of a second invariant bilinear form allows a WZ term to be added to the SSSM, such that after gauge fixing the PCWZM is recovered.
+Doing so puts these models in a form that allows us to Poisson-Lie T-dualise with respect to the $\grp{G}_\ind{L} \times \grp{G}_\ind{R}$ global Poisson-Lie symmetry.
+It is worth noting that in this case the direct product structure of the symmetry group and the existence of a second invariant bilinear form allows a WZ term to be added to the SSSM, such that after gauge fixing the PCWZM is recovered.